Urigo/angular-meteor/README.md

     bootstrap(Socially);
 ````
-You read more about `MeteorComponent` in the [tutorial section] (http://www.angular-meteor.com/tutorials/socially/angular2/privacy-and-publish-subscribe-functions)!
+You can read more about `MeteorComponent` in the [tutorial section] (http://www.angular-meteor.com/tutorials/socially/angular2/privacy-and-publish-subscribe-functions)!

 ## Demos